This in connection with the email of Mr. Mell Abiendo:

 - sideline business ideas philippines

-- small business near schools
+- small business to star near schools